Rare High Wind Watch issued for New York City area as Northeast braces for powerful weekend storm

 The event could be the most significant weather system to impact the power grid since Hurricane Lee knocked out electricity to hundreds of thousands of homes and businesses in September.

 In addition to vulnerable power lines, the blustery conditions will likely be strong enough to damage outdoor holiday decorations.
-Christmas inflatables and trees can be susceptible to high winds if not properly secured.
+Christmas inflatables and trees can be susceptible to high winds if improperly secured.

 A Christmas tree outside the White House fell in the days before its official lighting ceremony after winds reached just over 40 mph.